-The first part of this expression represents the influence of inspecting agents---for them, receiving either message results in believing that the true state of the world is $0$.
-The second is the additional impact on truth prevalence of those individuals of type $0$ who receive $m=0$.
-In fact, whenever the rumor does not exhibit a positive prevalence, i.e., whenever $\alpha\geq 1- 1/[\lambda(1-x)]$, equation \eqref{theta0SS} simplifies further and the prevalence of the truth is
+The first term of equation \eqref{theta0SS} captures the influence of verifying agents: receiving either message leads them to believe the true state is $0$.
+The second term reflects the additional contribution to truth prevalence from type-$0$ agents who receive $m=0$ without verification.
+As shown in equation \eqref{Gtheta1SS}, the prevalence of misinformation depends entirely on non-verifying agents.
+Hence, a steady state of the system is a fixed point of $\rho_0=H(\rho_0, \rho_1)$ conditional on $\rho_1=G(\rho_1)$.